 SpaceX delivers 'mighty mice,' worms, robot to space station

-There also are 120,000 roundworms or nematodes of a beneficial variety that are part of an agricultural study aimed at controlling pests.
+There also are 120,000 roundworms or nematodes of a beneficial variety that are part of an agricultural study.
 The capsule also has a large, round robot head with artificial intelligence and the ability to sense astronauts' emotions.
 Named Cimon, it's an improved version of what flew up last year to be tested as an astronaut's helper.

 NASA has tucked some Christmas presents in the shipment for the station's six-person crew, as well.
-It's SpaceX's 19th delivery to the orbiting outpost for NASA over the past seven years.
+It's SpaceX's 19th delivery to the space station for NASA over the past seven years.

 The astronauts have another delivery coming Monday — this one launched by Russia from Kazakhstan on Friday.